-An Event Type is a set of parameters describing how and when the AXIS 213 PTZ is to perform certain actions.
-The Event Type List shows the event types currently configured in the camera.
+An Event Type is a set of parameters describing how and when the AXIS 215 PTZ/AXIS 215 PTZ-E is to perform certain actions.

 Example: If somebody passes a connected sensor and an event type has been configured to act on this, the camera can e.g. record and save images to an FTP server, and/or send a notification email to a pre-configured email address with a pre-configured message.
 Images can be sent as email attachments.